patrickcping/pingone-go-sdk-v2/mfa/docs/EntityArrayEmbedded.md

 `func (o *EntityArrayEmbedded) HasPushCredentials() bool`

 HasPushCredentials returns a boolean if a field has been set.

+### GetDeviceAuthenticationPolicies

+`func (o *EntityArrayEmbedded) GetDeviceAuthenticationPolicies() []DeviceAuthenticationPolicy`

+GetDeviceAuthenticationPolicies returns the DeviceAuthenticationPolicies field if non-nil, zero value otherwise.

+### GetDeviceAuthenticationPoliciesOk

+`func (o *EntityArrayEmbedded) GetDeviceAuthenticationPoliciesOk() (*[]DeviceAuthenticationPolicy, bool)`

+GetDeviceAuthenticationPoliciesOk returns a tuple with the DeviceAuthenticationPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeviceAuthenticationPolicies

+`func (o *EntityArrayEmbedded) SetDeviceAuthenticationPolicies(v []DeviceAuthenticationPolicy)`

+SetDeviceAuthenticationPolicies sets DeviceAuthenticationPolicies field to given value.

+### HasDeviceAuthenticationPolicies

+`func (o *EntityArrayEmbedded) HasDeviceAuthenticationPolicies() bool`

+HasDeviceAuthenticationPolicies returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)